AnonymousRand/musescore_realistic_playback_plugins/README.md

 - Just a cool niche thing to count how many elements you've selected, when you want to feel like you did something.

 # Bugs
-- BulkVelocityChange occasionally crashes when plugin hotkey pressed
+- BulkVelocityChange and BulkDynamicsVelocityChange occasionally crash when plugin hotkey pressed

 # Fixed bugs
 - BulkTempoChange no longer corrupts your entire score due to string parsing oversights